KatherineMichel/portfolio/doc/los-angeles-2023.md

 Gift for a niece

 ## What I Learned

+I love San Diego's Little Italy.
+I was surprised by the impersonal, distributed nature of Los Angeles.

 Although I considered taking the Paramount Studio Tour, it was one too many studio tours for this trip.